 Guruma Bodhi Sakyadhita (Lori Forster) is an ordained Buddhist Nun and has been a committed practising Buddhist since 2003.
 Bodhi has volunteered, studied and practiced Buddhism in several countries on many occasions including intensive meditation retreats and spiritual pilgrimages.
 She has also carried out a comparative study of the history and different lineages of Buddhism under the guidance of Venerable Metteyya Sakyaputta.
 Guruma Bodhi continues to study and practice Vipassana Insight, Sri Lankan and Nepali Theravada and Tibetan traditions with an interest in becoming more familiar with other traditions and lineages of Buddhism such as Zen, and Pureland.
-Bodhi is president of CEBA, a founding member of Peace Grove Institute (Nunnery and Girls College) and Bodhi Institute in Nepal, and is also employed at Environment Canada working in environmental protection.
+Bodhi is president of CEBA, a founding member of Peace Grove Institute (Nunnery and Girls College) and Bodhi Institute in Nepal, and is also employed with the Canadian federal government as an environmental scientist.
 She recently served on the board of directors for the Edmonton Interfaith Centre for Education and Action, the Edmonton Chapter of the Parliament of the World's Religions, was the first Buddhist Chaplain at the University of Alberta.
-Past volunteer work includes founder/director of Elephants in Need, board of directors for the Valley Zoo and Vegetarians of Alberta and was a master composter and recycler with the City of Edmonton's Waste Management Branch.
+Past volunteer work includes founder/director of Elephants in Need, board of directors for the Valley Zoo and Vegans and Vegetarians of Alberta and was a master composter and recycler with the City of Edmonton's Waste Management Branch.

 Lisa Kapty is the Vice President of CEBA and has been a dedicated practitioner and meditator for many years.
-She is the proud mother of a daughter and son, and happily married to Bob.
-Lisa enjoys practising compassion in action taking care of her family, friends, pets and anyone in need.
+She is the proud mother of a daughter and son.
+Lisa enjoys practicing compassion in action taking care of her family, friends, pets and anyone in need.
 She is a great vegetarian cook and holistic health advocate.

 Guruma Bodhi - President